 5. Fighting over cheap personal property.

 Almost every divorce lawyer has stories about couples who spent thousands of dollars fighting over some item of personal property (a vacuum cleaner, an ashtray, landscaping rocks, etc.) that was worth a few hundred dollars – or less!
 If you find yourself fighting with your spouse over the Tupperware, stop!
 Ask yourself: “What am I really fighting about?
 What matters here?”
 If you are being honest, I promise you that your answer will NOT be “the Tupperware.”
-(THIS is why you need a therapist or a divorce coach!)
+(THIS is exactly why you need a therapist or a divorce coach!)

-6. Not taking charge of (and responsibility for) your own divorce.
+14. Not taking charge of (and responsibility for) your own divorce.

 Whether getting a divorce was your idea, or whether your spouse wanted a divorce but you didn’t, once your divorce has started, you HAVE to engage with it.
 Burying your head in the sand will only make your divorce harder and more painful.
 It will also dramatically increase the chances that you will not get what is important to you in your divorce.
 No matter how upset or depressed you are, get up, man up, make some goals, and start taking action to achieve them.